dragonflydb/documentation/docs/command-reference/acl/setuser.md

 ### Command Rules

-- `+@<category>`: Adds all the commands in the specified category to the list of commands the user is able to execute.
+- `+@<category>`: Grants all the commands in the specified category to the list of commands the user is able to execute.
 For example, `+@string` adds all the string commands.
 - `-@<category>`: Like `+@<category>` but removes all the commands in the category instead of adding them.
+- `+ALL`: Grants all the available groups to the user.
+- `-ALL`: Revokes all the available groups from the user.

 ### User Management Rules

 - `ON`: Set the user as active, it will be possible to authenticate as this user using `AUTH <username> <password>`.
 - `OFF`: Set user as not active, it will be impossible to authenticate as this user.
 - `>password`: Set or update the password of this user.
+- `nopass`: Allow the user to authenticate with `any` password.

 ## Return